ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 }
 ```

-Now, in our handler, we simply have to call the validate method whenever we decode user input.
-If the slice of errors returned by the call to validate is not nil, we can convert the errors to an array of strings, and encode them to the http response writer, sending them back to the client as json.
+Now, in our handler, we simply have to call the validate method whenever we decode user input:

 ```go
 // POST "/users"